sschmeier/simg-rnaseq/README.md

 # Singularity configuration for simg-rnaseq container

-A [Singularity Hub](https://www.singularity-hub.org/) definition for rnaseq workflow.
+A [Singularity](http://singularity.lbl.gov) definition for rnaseq workflow, available at [https://www.singularity-hub.org/collections/2532](https://www.singularity-hub.org/collections/2532).

 If [Singularity](http://singularity.lbl.gov) is installed locally, the container can be build (needs root access) locally like this: